Grabka84/Election_Analysis_Challenge/README.md

   - C. Stockham
   - D. DeGette
   - R. Doane
+3. See #4

-3&4.
-The candidate results were
+4. The candidate results were
   - CS received 23.0% of the vote, with 85,213 votes
   - DG received 73.8% of the vote, with 272,892 votes
   - RD received 3.1% of the vote, with 11,606 votes
 5. The winner of the election was D. DeGette